 Every new user must be assigned at least one role upon creation.
 This attribute decides which role to give new users by default (which usually happens when creating a new ticket for a new customer).

-🙅 This role should never provide admin/agent permissions.
+🙅 Default roles should never provide admin/agent permissions.